 The town of Ratho near Edinburgh in Scotland lays claim to the fact that it is home to the Edinburgh International Climbing Arena, the largest indoor climbing centre, not only in the UK, but in the whole of mainland Europe.
 It is situated on the banks of the Union Canal, and first opened its doors to the public in October 2004.
-Despite the fact that climbing is notoriously dangerous, any injury claim in Ratho is generally in keeping with the national average in terms of total numbers.
+Indoor climbing can be dangerous and if you were injured and not to blame, Accident Advice Helpline can help you with an injury claim in Ratho.

 Natural rock climbing surfaces

 The climbing centre in Ratho boasts over 2400 m² of artificial climbing substrate which also includes over 400 m² of large boulders.
 But the unique thing about this facility is that the climbing surfaces are all made from natural rock.
 It attracts climbers from all over the world, both amateurs and competitive professionals alike, and offers training for World Cup competition level.
 Positioned above the climbing zone is a 150m aerial assault course called SkyRide.
 Depending on the level of difficulty, it takes anywhere between 10 to 30 minutes to complete.
 The facilities also include a large gymnasium complete with a spa.